 Megan Bouchard encouraged Teddy to learn to silkscreen and create the buttons he designs with an electronic button making machine.
 She made the first buttons Teddy designed.

-Ken Veenstra is Teddy’s Support Coordinator through Community Living Services of Oakland County (CLS).
-Ken is much more than a supports coordinator to Teddy – he is a trusted and loved friend.
-I’m not sure what we would do without him.
+Ken Veenstra was Teddy’s Support Coordinator through Community Living Services of Oakland County (CLS).
+Ken was much more than a supports coordinator to Teddy – he is a trusted and loved friend.